-If you’ve gone through these steps and found that you’re ready to apply to MBA programs, consider how the Online MBA program at Santa Clara University could provide the type of MBA ROI that makes getting an MBA a worthwhile endeavor.
 For additional application advice, check out our blog posts on securing the best letters of recommendation and improving your personal essay.

-2. Retrieved on March 18, 2019, from gmac.com/market-intelligence-and-research/market-research/alumni-perspectives-survey.aspx?WT.svl=HPC2014alumni
+- Retrieved on December 6, 2022, from gmac.com/market-intelligence-and-research/market-research/alumni-perspectives-survey.aspx?WT.svl=HPC2014alumni

-6. Retrieved on March 18, 2019, from wsj.com/articles/looking-to-double-your-salary-try-an-m-b-a-1544187623
+- Retrieved on December 6, 2022, from wsj.com/articles/looking-to-double-your-salary-try-an-m-b-a-1544187623

-7. Retrieved on March 18, 2019, from princetonreview.com/business-school-advice/why-get-an-mba-career-prospects
+- Retrieved on December 6, 2022, from princetonreview.com/business-school-advice/why-get-an-mba-career-prospects

 - Retrieved on December 6, 2022, from linkedin.com/pulse/what-employers-looking-mba-grads-upali-aparajita/